polimetrics/polimetrics/README.md

 - [Dan Peterson](https://github.com/peterson-dev)

 ## License
-Polimetrics is licensed under the GNU Public License 3.0.
-See [LICENSE](LICENSE.md) for the full text of the license.
+Distributed under the GNU Public License 3.0.
+See [LICENSE](LICENSE.md) for more information.